Kaimary/GAR/README.md

 The training script will create the directory `saved_models` in the current directory.
 Training artifacts like checkpoints will be stored in this directory.

-The training includes four phasees:
+The training includes four phases:
-1. Retrieval model training data generation. <em>Please note that this phase expects to take some time to generate a large set of SQL-dialect pairs for each training databases.</em>
+1. Retrieval model training data generation. <em>Please note that this phase expects to take some time to generate a large set of SQL-dialect pairs for each training database.</em>
 2. Retrieval model training
 3. Re-ranking model training data generation
 4. Re-ranking model training